zapier/resthooks/posts/docs.md

 To comply with the REST Hooks pattern, there is a minimum set of pieces you'll need to add to have a working implementation.
 This article will outline those minimums:

-1. Mechanism to store subscriptions.
+1. Mechanism to store subscriptions
-2. Mechanism to modify subscriptions via API.
+2. Mechanism to modify subscriptions via API
-3. List and implement event types.
+3. List and implement event types
-4. Mechanism to send hooks.
+4. Mechanism to send hooks

 Retries, intent and identity verification, batching and other components are optional and vary wildly between implementations.

-### Mechanism to store subscriptions.
+### Mechanism to store subscriptions

 Highly dependent on your database selection, this first requirement is the foundation by which the subscriptions are managed.
 At the most basic level, a persisted subscription only really needs the following fields:

-1. An event name or names the subscription includes.
+1. An event name or names the subscription includes
-2. A parent user or account relationship.
+2. A parent user or account relationship
-3. A target URL to send the payloads.
+3. A target URL to send the payloads
-4. (optional) Active vs. inactive state (add link to security).
+4. (optional) Active vs. inactive state (add link to security)

 It is wise to make sure you index both the event and user relationship so subscription lookups are performant.

-### Mechanism to modify subscriptions via API.
+### Mechanism to modify subscriptions via API

 Also dependent on your API implementation, this allows anyone with normal API access to manipulate their subscriptions like any other resource on your API.
 For example, if you already have a REST API, the most common and logical solution is another resource: